-9 Rent Review Date
+10 Rent Review Date

-- 10.1 All rent reviews for tenancies that are subject to the Rent Standard will take place on the Rent Review Date which for most social housing properties will be the Monday at the start of week 27 in the financial year, which will predominately fall in last week of September/first week of October each year, with the exception of the majority of secure rents who have an April increase. - 10.2 As detailed in the relevant sections above, all new build schemes will be subject to an April rent review date. - 10.3 All rent reviews for tenancies not covered by the Rent Standard will take place every 52 weeks, in accordance with the relevant tenancy/lease agreement.
+- 10.1 All rent reviews for tenancies that are subject to the Rent Standard will take place on the Rent Review Date which for most social housing properties will be the Monday at the start of week 27 in the financial year, which will predominately fall in last week of September/first week of October each year, with the exception of the majority of secure rents who have an April increase. - 10.2 As detailed in the relevant sections above, all new build affordable schemes will be subject to an April rent review date and new build social rented schemes will be subject to an October rent review date. - 10.3 All rent reviews for tenancies not covered by the Rent Standard will take place every 52 weeks, in accordance with the relevant tenancy/lease agreement.
 In most cases, the rent review date is April. - 10.4 All customers will receive a minimum period of 28 days' notice before the rent review date. - 10.5 IVH have tenancies on 50 weeks and 48-week tenancies.
 Those tenancies on a 50-week tenancy agreement do not pay rent on week 1 and 39.
 Those on a 48-week tenancy do not pay rent on weeks 1, 2, 39 and 40. - 10.6 This does not change on a 53-week year.
 IVH collect the rent over the remaining week to give the same annual total as would be the case if spread equally over 52/53 weeks.